admmasters/react-debounced-input/README.md

 </pre>

 <p>
-We are pull request friendly - as this is definitely a v1 API! :-)
+We are PR friendly - please get involved!